 The Creative Mycelium podcast

-It’s a peek into the current cultural landscape that overlays the 2.64 million square kilometres of WA’s vast and diverse geography.
+It’s a peek into the current social and cultural landscape that overlays the 2.64 million square kilometres of WA’s incredible geography and contested histories.

 Podcast presenter and producer, Fiona Sinclair, asks is it possible to foster a sense of creative community that is not defined by your postcode of residence, but a common curiosity about what it means to be human and your willingness to express that creatively and/or support others to do so.